djienne/XEMM_CROSS_EXCHANGE_MARKET_MAKING/README.md

 ## Architecture Overview

-The diagram below illustrates the bot's trading idea:
+The diagram below illustrates the bot's trading idea.
+We arbitrage the fact that often bid-ask spread is tighter on Hyperliquid than in Pacifica because Hyperliquid has better liquidity.

 <img src="schema.png" alt="XEMM Architecture Schema" width="700">